real-qilinren/real-qilinren/README.md

-👋 Hi there, I'm @real-qilinren
+- 👋 Hi there, I'm @real-qilinren

-🎓 I'm 2024 graduate @USYD | Software Engineering
+- 🎓 I'm a 2024 graduate @USYD | Software Engineering
+- 💼 I'm looking for a full/part time job @Junior software developer

-📫 How to reach me citybar111@outlook.com
+- 📫 How to reach me: citybar111@outlook.com

 <!--
 **real-qilinren/real-qilinren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.